 You must then use the --path option to specify a directory to write archive files to.

-Windows-specific issues with zip files
+Windows-specific issues with ZIP files

-In the likely event that you have one or more URIs with a forward slash - / - in them, then creating a zip file with those URIs - which are used as the zip entry names - will produce confusing behavior on Windows.
-If you open the zip file via Windows Explorer, Windows will erroneously think the zip file is empty.
-If you open the zip file using 7-Zip, you will see a top-level entry named _ if one or more of your URIs begin with a forward slash.
-These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the zip file.
+In the likely event that you have one or more URIs with a forward slash - / - in them, then creating a ZIP file with those URIs - which are used as the zip entry names - will produce confusing behavior on Windows.
+If you open the ZIP file via Windows Explorer, Windows will erroneously think the file is empty.
+If you open the file using 7-Zip, you will see a top-level entry named _ if one or more of your URIs begin with a forward slash.
+These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the ZIP file.
 The contents of the file are correct and if you were to import them with Flux via the import-archive-files command, you will get the expected results.

 Controlling document metadata

-Each exported document will have all of its associated metadata - collections, permissions, quality, properties, and metadata values - included in an XML document in the archive zip file.
+Each exported document will have all of its associated metadata - collections, permissions, quality, properties, and metadata values - included in an XML document in the archive ZIP file.
 You can control which types of metadata are included with the --categories option.
 This option accepts a comma-delimited sequence of the following metadata types:

 • collections